On Dynamical Justification of Quantum Scattering Cross Section: Spherical waves

 \section{Spherical waves}

-\la{SW} Here we obtain long range asymptotics (\re{ecas}).
-Denote $R=R(E_k+i0)$ and $R_0=R_0(E_k+i0)$, where $R_0(\om)=(H_0-\om)^{-1}$ is the resolvent of the free Schr\"odinger operator $H_0=-\ds\fr12\De$.
-Let us rewrite formula (\re{las}) for the limit amplitude as the following ``spherical version'' of the Lippmann-Schwinger equation: \be\la{LSs} B_q(x)= R_0\rho_q(x)-R_0VB_q(x) \ee since $R=R_0-R_0VR$.
-The free Schr\"odinger resolvent $R_0(\om)=(H_0-\om)^{-1}$ is an integral operator with the kernel
+In this section we obtain long range asymptotics (\ref{ecas}).
+Denote $R=R(E_k+i0)$ and $R_0=R_0(E_k+i0)$, where $R_0(E)=(H_0-E)^{-1}$ is the resolvent of the free Schr\"odinger operator $H_0=-\ds\fr12\De$.
+Rewriting formula (\ref{las}) for the limiting amplitude as the following `spherical version' of the Lippmann--\allowbreak Schwinger equation, this gives